Youngha1994/lost-marbles/README.md

 Matching 3+ pops items off the grid back into the bag. \
 Items fall and may combo to more matches. \
 Matched items are replaced from the tray until empty. \
-If the tray is empty, no more items are replaced.
+If the tray is empty, no more items are replaced. \
-Once all matches are finished, items from the bag are returned to the tray.
+Once all matches are finished, items from the bag are returned to the tray. \

+In between levels are shops to purchase power-ups or consumables that increase score \
+or manipulate the bag of items. \

+Players earn money per match, power-up effects, or consumable effects. \

 See <i>Item designs</i>.

 ## Item designs
-A item can have a color and material or be a specific pattern. \
-Consider: is this too many variations?

-### Colors
+### Cats
-Red \
-Yellow \
+White \
-Blue \
+Gray \
-Green \
+Black \
 Orange \
-Purple
+Calico \
+Tabby \

 Consider: more or less starting colors? \
     Harder difficuly adds more colors to the bag?

-### Material
+### Collar
-Glass - None \
+No bell - None \
-Clay - Adds points \
+Silver - Adds points \
-Steel - Dropping increases odds of breaking below item by 25% per square \
+Cat tag - Dropping increases odds of breaking below item by 25% per square \
+Gold - Adds money
-Plastic - Adds combo\
+Red  - Adds combo\
-Agate

-### Patterned
+### Specials
-Clear - None\
+None - None \
+Horizontal - clears horizontal according to power \
+Vertical - clears vertical according to power \
+Bomb - clears neighbors according to power \
-Mica (Spotted) - \
+Rotate - rotates neighbors and becomes random color \
-Opaque - \
+CTRL-F - clears swapped color \
-Swirl - Rotates 3x3 grid.\
-Catseye - Row or column\
-Galaxy - Clears 5x5 grid\
-Sulphide - Objective?\